prasannajeet/Janus-Biometric-Auth/README.md

 ```

 For now the UI will be the default UI provided by the library, eventually override options will be provided

-There are 2 steps in conducting the authentication
-1. Set configuration such as type of authentication (dialog/activity/device lock)
-2. Call authentication API and listen for results

 ### Development Milestones
 - **v0.2.0** - Fragment based fingerprint authentication implemented with initial UI *(September 15 2018)*